 Phase II: Public-Private Partnership

 Phase II pre-construction began in mid-2011.
-Major construction will begin in late 2012 and construction will continue through 2015 to complete the remaining elements of the Presidio Parkway, including the northbound Presidio Viaduct and Battery Tunnel, the Main Post Tunnels and the new Girard Road Interchange with a direct connection to the Presidio.
+Major construction will begin in late 2012 and will continue through 2016 to complete the remaining elements of the Presidio Parkway, including the northbound Presidio Viaduct and Battery Tunnel, the Main Post Tunnels and the new Girard Road Interchange with a direct connection to the Presidio.
 This phase will also include final landscaping.